yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 In closed systems, however, a tighter control could be exerted via a locally defined {{?RFC6125}} profile.
-For example, using a private X.509 extension that specifies the allowed IP blocks, the reverse name lookup patterns, or any another additional criteria that the service endpoint (i.e., the presenter of the delegated certificate) must satisfy in order to be accepted by the client.
+For example, using a private X.509 extension that specifies the allowed IP blocks, the reverse name lookup patterns, or any other additional criteria that the service endpoint (i.e., the presenter of the delegated certificate) must satisfy in order to be accepted by the client.
 Note that such hypothetical cert extension would be set in the CSR template.